-To track the future student population demand on Chester Academy, the school board has prepared two sets of projections for the school.
+To track the future student population demand on Chester Academy, the School Board has prepared two sets of projections for the academy.
 The first simply moves the existing number of students in each grade through to the next grade.
 The second adds a two percent increase in each grade level onto the first age-progression-based projection.